Custom Actions

 It is possible to call other custom actions within the body of a custom action.
 You can then use this for recursion, running the same custom action with an eventual breakpoint.

-Strong caution against the use of recursion.
-Misuse can cause a Shortcut to infinitely loop.
+Misuse of recursion can cause a Shortcut to infinitely loop.

 How do they work?